tariqzedj/tariqzedj/README.md

 ## Introduction

-I am a university student with a profound interest in technology and a dedication to solving complex problems.
+I am a university student with a deep passion for technology and a commitment to finding solutions for challenging issues.

 ## Objective